dennisinteractive/WalkHub/README.md

     cd /Users/Shared

-  - Copy and paste the following command into your shell terminal to install everything:
+  - Copy and paste the following command into your shell terminal to install everything.
+This will create a folder with the name walkhub inside your chosen installation directory:

     curl -L -s http://goo.gl/AWcyA6 | bash